-Celebrating the Jewish Holidays: Each year as fall approaches, Jews in Louisville and throughout the world prepare for a unique ten-day period of prayer, self-examination, fasting, and repentance.
-It is time for the Yamim Noraim, the Days of Awe, the High Holy Days: Rosh HaShanah and Yom Kippur.
+It all begins each year as fall approaches, as Jews in Louisville and throughout the world prepare for a unique ten-day period of prayer, self-examination, fasting, and repentance.
+It is time for the Yamim Noraim, the Days of Awe, the High Holy Days: Rosh HaShanah, and Yom Kippur.
 These Jewish holidays are preceded by a month of reflection: the Hebrew month of Elul.
 During this time, morning worship includes special penitential prayers and concludes with the blowing of the shofar as a reminder of the approaching season of atonement.
 In some communities, this is also a time to visit the graves of loved ones.

 For many Jews, the High Holiday season begins with Rosh HaShanah and the start of the new month of Tishrei.
 Jewish tradition, however, teaches that the preceding month of Elul is a time of soul-searching and reflection to prepare oneself for the magnitude of the Days of Awe.
 It is during this time that we observe Selichot (also spelled s’lichot).